Elinor Barker: 2021–2026

-Back on the road, Barker finished seventh in the Gent–Wevelgem, her best ever finish in a UCI road race.
-She then finished 16th at the Fleche Wallone, and in April 2023, Barker extended her contract with Uno-X until 2027.
+Barker finished seventh in the Gent–Wevelgem, her best ever finish in a UCI road race.
+She then finished 16th at the Fleche Wallone, before extending her contract with Uno-X until 2027.
 Barker also competed in the 2023 Giro Donne (Giro d'Italia Women) where she finished 58th, marking her first ever appearance at a grand tour, and she also finished third in the elite time-trial at the British National Championships.
-In August, at the 2023 UCI Track Cycling World Championships in Glasgow, Barker won a gold medal in the team pursuit alongside Archibald, Josie Knight and Anna Morris, after they defeated New Zealand in the final.
+In August, at the 2023 UCI Track Cycling World Championships in Glasgow, Barker won a gold medal in the team pursuit alongside Archibald, Josie Knight and Anna Morris.
 It was the first time that Great Britain had won the event since 2014.
 She then won a second gold medal while partnering Evans in the madison.

 At the 2024 UCI Track Cycling Nations Cup in Adelaide, Australia, Barker won a silver medal in the team pursuit, and then secured a gold medal in the madison with Archibald.
-Back on the road, Barker finished third in the elite time-trial at the British National Championships, just over a minute behind winner Anna Henderson.
+Back on the road, she finished third in the elite time-trial at the British National Championships.
 At the 2024 Summer Olympics in Paris, Barker won bronze in the team pursuit alongside Knight, Morris and Jess Roberts.
-She then became the first Welsh women to win four Olympic medals by securing a silver in the madison with Evans.
-As a reigning world champion, Barker expressed disappointment not to come away with gold in the madison, saying "We really, really wanted gold" but she also reflected "There are plenty of world champions this week that haven't medalled.
-I think every single medal is a huge achievement."
+She then became the first Welsh woman to win four Olympic medals by securing a silver in the madison with Evans.

-Personal life

-Barker is married to Danish cyclist Casper von Folsach.
-She revealed in 2019 that she was suffering from endometriosis, which nearly caused her to retire, as well as potentially affecting her chances of having a child.
-In October 2021, Barker announced that she was pregnant, and had been so when she competed in the 2020 Summer Olympics.
-The couple's son was born in March 2022.
-In June 2025, Barker revealed that she and her husband were expecting their second child together.

-Barker was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to cycling.
+In June 2025, after finishing 16th at the British National Road Championships in Ceredigion, Barker ended her racing season early after announcing that she was expecting her second child.
+The following month, Barker was awarded an honorary degree by Swansea University for her "outstanding achievements and contribution to international cycling."
+On 2 January 2026, Barker posted on Instagram that she had recently given birth.